-- Identify the next available session. - This will be the "Enter UDT result" button that is not grayed out. - Other session buttons will not work when clicked on as they are locked. - Click the "Enter UDT result" button. - From the dropdown list, select the relevant option: - o If the UDT was negative for stimulants, select "Stimulant-Neg (\$)."
-This will bring up a pane on which you must enter the member's date of birth (see Figure 7). - If the UDT was positive for stimulants, select "Stimulant +Pos". - o If the member has an excused absence, select "excused absence" and add a note. - o If the member's absence is unexcused, select "unexcused absence." - When you select the appropriate option, the "submit" button will turn green. - To submit the result, you must click the "submit" button. - The system will automatically calculate the correct incentive amount. - Note: If all options are greyed out, look in the upper right and indicate that Medi-Cal eligibility has been confirmed in last 30 days. - Note: UDT results can only be entered at least 48 hours after the previous input.
+- Identify the next available session. - $\circ$ $\;$ This is the "Enter UDT result" button that is not grayed out. - $\circ$ $\;$ Other session buttons will not work when clicked on as they are locked. - Click the "Enter UDT result" button. - From the dropdown list, select the relevant option: - If the UDT was negative for stimulants, select "Stimulant-Neg (\$)."
+This will activate a series of screens (see Figures 7-10). - If the UDT was positive for stimulants, select "Stimulant +Pos".
+This will activate a series of screens (see Figures 11-14). - If the member's absence is excused, select "excused absence" and add a note. - o If the member's absence is unexcused, select "unexcused absence." - When you select the appropriate option, the "submit" button will turn green. - To submit the result, you must click the "submit" button. - Note: If all options are greyed out, look in the upper right and indicate that Medi-Cal eligibility has been confirmed in last 30 days. - Note: UDT results can only be entered at least 48 hours after the previous input.